 WORKING WITH SKILLED, EXPERIENCED PROFESSIONALS

 Apprentices at Theatre Aspen have the opportunity to work with and learn beside leading artists in their fields, and under the direction of highly qualified and experienced professionals: successful directors, choreographers, designers and performers from New York and the United States, whose credits include work on Broadway, in national tours, in Hollywood and regional theatre.
-Students will make valuable connections with leading employers and artists in the areas of Design, Carpentry, Electrics, Properties, Stage Operations, Wardrobe, Stage Management, Company Management, Marketing, and Performance.
+Students will make valuable connections with leading employers and artists in the areas of Design, Carpentry, Electrics, Properties, Production Management, Wardrobe, Stage Management, Company Management, Marketing/PR, and Performance.

 HANDS ON EXPERIENCE

-The Artistic Director and associates will offer classes, lectures and learning experiences taught by guest performers, directors, and staff.
-Topics may include Audition Techniques, Resume Prep and Career Preparation, Contracts & Unions, Design and Arts Administration.
+The Producing Director, Associate Artistic Director, Casting Director and other theatre leaders will offer classes, lectures and learning experiences taught by guest performers, directors, and staff.
+Topics may include Audition Techniques, Resume Prep and Career Preparation, Contracts & Unions, Design and Arts Administration and much more.

 HOUSING and WEEKLY STIPEND